History of the role

 High Sheriff logo

-The Royal Crown is incorporated in the High Sheriffs badge by the Royal Licence granted in 1991.
-The ermine border around the base of the Crown symbolises the judiciary.
-The Shrievalty Association of England and Wales is one of few institutions that are licensed to use the Royal Crown in this way.
+The Royal Crown is incorporated into the High Sheriff’s badge by Royal Licence, granted in 1991.
+The ermine border at the base of the crown symbolises the judiciary, and the Shrievalty Association of England and Wales is among the very few institutions authorised to use the Royal Crown in this manner.

-The swords are in saltire ( crossed as an X shape ) with the blunt sword representing Mercy and the sharp sword representing Justice.
-The Tudor roses symbolise England and the crossed leeks represent Wales.
-The wreath of gold oak leaves represent the national tree of England.
+The crossed swords, shown in saltire (forming an X shape), carry clear symbolic meaning: the blunt sword represents mercy, while the sharp sword represents justice.
+The Tudor roses symbolise England, while the crossed leeks represent Wales.
+Completing the design is a wreath of gold oak leaves, representing the oak as England’s national tree.

 Court Dress of England

-The court dress remains largely unchanged since the early 19th century, when Queen Victoria called for a new design.
-It consists of a black or dark blue velvet coat with steel-cut buttons, breeches, and shoes with cuted stell buckles.
-A lace jabot is worn around the neck.
+Court dress has remained largely unchanged since the early 19th century, following Queen Victoria’s call for a new design.
+It comprises a black or dark blue velvet coat with steel-cut buttons, matching breeches and shoes fitted with steel buckles.
+A lace jabot is worn at the neck, completing this traditional form of ceremonial attire.

 The Sword